zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 A client certificate is a certificate that is used for validation of the HTTPS client.

-The client certificate of a Eureka client can be the same certificate as the server certificate of the services which the Eureka client.
+The client certificate of a Discovery client can be the same certificate as the server certificate of the services which the Eureka client.

 ## Certificate Management in Zowe API Mediation Layer